When someone tells an empath their problem(s) – what do they really want?

 “Frank ignored me in the meeting today!”

-In which case, we wonder, what do you really want from us?
-How do you want us to respond?
+In which case, we wonder, what do they really want from us?
+How do they want us to respond?

-1. Do you want sympathy, and for us to say: “That must be horrible for you – and I totally understand why you’re upset.
+1. Do they want sympathy, and for us to say: “That must be horrible for you – and I totally understand why you’re upset.
 There, there!”

-2. Do you want us to offer a palliative, and say: “Perhaps they were just a bit focused on something else – I’m sure they’ll be OK with you next time”.
+2. Do they want us to offer a palliative, and say: “Perhaps they were just a bit focused on something else – I’m sure they’ll be OK with you next time”.

-3. Do you want us to challenge your thinking, and say: “Are you sure you were making your own points clearly and purposefully enough – remember, there are two sides to everything”.
+3. Do they want us to challenge your thinking, and say: “Are you sure you were making your own points clearly and purposefully enough – remember, there are two sides to everything”.

-4. Do you want us to coach you on the point, and say: “This has happened before – why do you think they behave in this way?
-What do you feel YOUR part in it might be?
+4. Do they want us to coach them on the point, and say: “This has happened before – why do you think they behave in this way?
+What do you feel YOUR part in it might be?”

-5. Do you want us to simply listen?
+5. Do they want us to simply listen?

 Sometimes they want us to fix it for them.
-We don’t generally fix things for people, we guide them in ways to help them fix it themselves.
+We should never get in the habit of fixing things for people.
+Instead we should always guide them in ways to help them fix it themselves.

 When someone brings you their problem, unless they’re explicit, you usually won’t know what they want from you.